RestartB/MusicAPI/README.md

 # MusicAPI
 Music player, controlled by an API

+## 🚨 On Hold
+This project is on hold.
+I am unsure if / when I will work on it again.

 ## API Documentation
 ### /active *(GET)*
 Returns a blank JSON response ASAP when then API is running.